 We’re expending so much energy on survival—keeping ourselves and our children healthy and alive—that we simply cannot perform at our usual level.

 The feedback loop between the human brain and body is designed, on the most basic level, to keep us safe.
 The earliest part of this system to evolve was the limbic system, the part of the brain that detects danger and safety beyond our awareness.
 As this pandemic rages around us, all of us—children and adults alike—perceive signals of lethal threat.
 Even if you didn’t have access to television or the internet, you would detect an atmosphere of threat simply by looking outside and seeing streets that are either deserted or populated by people wearing face masks and keeping their distance from each other.
-Surrounded by these indicators of dangers, it’s no wonder that it’s nearly impossible to be productive or use our thinking brains the way we usually do.
+Surrounded by these indicators of dangers, it’s no wonder that it’s nearly impossible to be productive or use our thinking brains the way we did before the pandemic.

 Still, neuroscience offers some valuable lessons that can help all of us through the coming weeks and months of the pandemic.
 The first is to be easy on yourself and your kids.
 And keep in mind the expectation gap between what we think we (or our children) ought to be able to do, and what we can actually do.
 A few other suggestions: